xind14/reading-notes/code-401/Class39.md

    - By using Next.js with Tailwind CSS, developers can quickly set up a project preconfigured with Tailwind CSS, TypeScript or JavaScript, and the App Router.
    - This allows for efficient development of responsive and visually appealing web applications with minimal setup and configuration.
    - Here's an example of how to create a Next.js project with Tailwind CSS:
      ```bash
      npx create-next-app --tailwind with-tailwindcss-app
      ```
    - This command initializes a new Next.js project with Tailwind CSS already set up, providing a solid foundation for building a scalable and well-styled web application.

 ## Things I want to know more about

 - How does all of this and the python we've learned so far come together?
-Cna they be combined?
+Can they be combined?

 ## Retrospective